Tested: Adventure Spec Linesman softshell jacket

 Of the dozen other riders; 10 wore full-face MX, most with goggles; 3 had neck braces; at least 5 wore full armour underjackets over vests or jackets; 7 wore Cordura riding jackets all the time and probably with armour – the rest wore jerseys most of the time; 1 wore waxed cotton + armour; 10 wore nylon riding (over?) pants probably with armour; 1 wore jeans with armour and 1 wore leather trousers.

 The sort of riding I did in Algeria added up to a half-day on the plateau highway at elevations up to 1600-m, regular gravel pistes, gnarlier soft sand and 2nd-gear sandy tussock oueds, short dune crossings, churned up sandy canyons, and wide-open sand sheet down at 500m, all with regular stops to allow regrouping and playing the sand.
 Temperatures ranged from freezing mornings to the upper-20s Centigrade.

 Underneath I wore a wicky T-shirt or long sleeve, either synthetic (right) or merino when chillier.
 That’s quite a mix of terrain, speeds and temperatures wearing similar kit; I tend to put up with short-term discomforts rather than faff about with layers.
 Through it all the Linesman unobtrusively coped with the occasional opening or closure of the rear vents.
 I wore mine with only Forcefield elbow armour (left).
-I must admit I’ve felt better crashing hard in a Cordura jacket, with or without armour.
+I must admit I’d have felt better crashing hard in a Cordura jacket, with or without armour.
 Softshell has a rubbery feel which would snag as you slide and tumble, especially on the road where thick Cordura abrades almost as well as leather.
 Luckily that’s not something I’ve done for decades and on this trip it was just the usual slow/no speed spills.